Apple in China: Acclaim

+Criticism

+In a statement to Vanity Fair, Apple Inc. claimed that the book was "full of inaccuracies".

-In his May 20, 2025, review for The China Academy, Chen Jing, a manufacturing observer, argues the story is “greatly exaggerated,” challenging the claim that Apple single-handedly empowered China.
-He disputes the $55 billion annual investment figure as overstated and questions the Marshall Plan comparison, suggesting a Western bias that credits American companies for China’s rise while ignoring its internal capabilities.
+In his May 20, 2025, review for The China Academy, Chen Jing, a manufacturing observer, argues the story is "greatly exaggerated", challenging the claim that Apple single-handedly empowered China.
+He disputes the $55 billion annual investment figure as overstated and questions the Marshall Plan comparison, suggesting a Western bias that credits American companies for China's rise while ignoring its internal capabilities.